Japan joins Moon race with successful rocket launch

 Two weeks ago, India made history when it successfully landed a spacecraft near the south pole of the Moon.

-Japan's lunar lander, dubbed the "moon sniper", was launched into space on the H-IIA rocket by the Japan Aerospace Exploration Agency (JAXA).

-If all goes well, it will land within 100m (328ft) of a location near the Shioli crater, on the near side of the Moon.
-Previous landers have touched down between several and dozens of kilometres from their intended landing sites.
+The Japanese spacecraft is projected to land within 100m (328ft) of a location near the Shioli crater, on the near side of the Moon.

-The spacecraft is expected to enter the Moon's orbit within four months.
+It is expected to enter the Moon's orbit within four months.
 It will then spend a month circling the Moon before attempting a landing in February.

 The $100m (£59m) mission is meant to demonstrate Tokyo's ability to land a lightweight, low-cost spacecraft on the Moon.